 The Holy Year extended until 2022

 For the first time, the Holy Year, and the benefits of the Jubilee for the faithful, will last two years instead of one.
 The Pope himself has declared his intention to visit Galicia as soon as health circumstances permit.
 This also means that the Holy Door, which represents the rear entrance to the Cathedral, located in the Plaza de la Quintana, will remain open until the end of 2022.
-To learn more about plenary indulgence, and how you can get it during the Holy Year, click here.
+To learn more about plenary indulgence, and how you can obtain it during the Holy Year, click here

 Opening of the Holy Door